Peter Tuhtan [Product Manager|Honeycomb]:

 Yeah, greetings.
-I run sales engineering organization here at Honeycomb.
-I came to Honeycomb last July after a twelve year stint at Splunk.
+I run the Sales Engineering organization here at Honeycomb.
+I came to Honeycomb last July after a twelve-year stint at Splunk.
 So I’ve seen the world of machine data and production debugging evolve, and I’m super excited to see what customers have done with Honeycomb.
-Hopefully we can show you that today.
+Hopefully, we can show you that today.

 For any of you that follow our fearless leader, @mipsytipsy/Charity Majors on Twitter, this quote may not be new to you, but for the rest, she claims that “It’s way easier to build a complex system than it is to run one or understand one.”
 At Honeycomb, we believe observability is the only way forward.
 This means you have the ability to ask any question of your system that is necessary if you’re going to meet your SLOs.
 Think of it as production intelligence for modern DevOps teams.
 Just like BI was built years ago for business users, intelligence for systems devs ops SRE teams is what we’re trying to create here at Honeycomb.
 You must have a unified, single view into what is actually happening, especially if new code ships on a much more frequent basis.

 Today we’re going to focus on the ongoing review of your system, and show you how to run queries to better understand what’s going on, but also to use specific tools such as creating triggers so you can be alerted proactively.
-How to handle any incident is critical, so issues are resolved quickly and impact to the customer is minimal.
+How to handle an incident is critical, so issues are resolved quickly, and impact to the customer is minimal.

-In our opinion there’s really three areas of debugging that commonly exist.
-Obviously there are outliers and everyone has probably different lingo for all of this stuff, but as a DevOps oriented team you’re faced with all sorts of different issues and things you need to focus on so that your service is totally operational and you’re satisfying SLOs, and you’re maintaining that happy customer base.
+In our opinion, there are really three areas of debugging that commonly exist.
+Obviously there are outliers and everyone has probably different lingo for all of this stuff, but as a DevOps oriented team, you’re faced with all sorts of different issues and things you need to focus on so that your service is totally operational and you’re satisfying SLOs, and you’re maintaining that happy customer base.
 Honeycomb refers to this as software ownership, and regardless of who on the team is responsible, it does impact a wide range of your entire org, from engineers to ops to SREs to customer success and sale.
-We see debugging, like I said, falls really into these three main buckets, or categories if you like, of activities.
+We see debugging, as I said, falls really into these three main buckets, or categories if you like, of activities.